melt-ui/melt-ui/src/docs/content/controlled.md

 **first argument** of the `sync` function is the value that the store should be set to, and the **second argument** is a setter function that will be called with the new value of the store.

-It's still a bit to write, due to the necessity of setters, but it's much more manageable.
+It's still a bit to write, but it's much more manageable.
 The `sync` function will also ignore updates that are the same as the current value, so you don't have to worry about unnecessary updates.

-**P.S.** We're working on a pre-processor to vastly reduce the amount of code needed to sync state.

 ## Bring Your Own Store